Inflation and climate change tackled in new Senate deal that Biden calls 'historic'

 Manchin says Biden was not involved in bill negotiations

-Manchin said Thursday morning he did not confer with President Biden about the deal as negotiations evolved.
+Manchin said Thursday morning he did not confer with Biden about the deal as negotiations evolved.

 And he pushed back on rhetoric that he walked away from the bill a few weeks ago.